 Hello!
 Are you looking for information about the G3 program at Virginia Western?
-G3: Click to get started *** In the three years I have worked at Virginia Western, I haven’t been this enthusiastic about a grant project.
+Click to get started. *** In the three years I have worked at Virginia Western, I haven’t been this enthusiastic about a grant project.
 And not to get too dramatic, but I’d rank my excitement level at “Buddy the Elf.”
 This is because our G3 planning grant — which I will explain more in a bit — is funding the services of the Education Design Lab, a Washington, D.C., nonprofit that helps design higher education models that improve opportunity for historically underserved learners.
 How do they do this?
 Through design thinking, which the Lab explains in its latest white paper: “We strongly believe in the potential of human-centered design and the principles of design thinking.
 They can draw institutions outside of their normal — all too often, confining — framework.
 Individual educators, by and large, have always put the needs of students first; if they were not mission-driven, they would select other, less stressful, better-compensated careers.
 But most of the institutions we work for, and the centuries-old practices of compliance and incentive, create an unwieldy, multi-layer structure that serves a lot of competing stakeholders.
-Students figure… Continue Reading Why I’m so excited about our G3 grant projectRead More
+Students figure in… Continue Reading Why I’m so excited about our G3 grant projectRead More

 About Shelley